alexdrymonitis/3dPd/README.md

 list-abs
 tabreceive_mult~

-The first four libraries are being installed with "apt-get" and the last two are installed through Deken (In Pd got to Help -> Find externals and type these two names -one at a time-, the highlighted version(s) is good for your system).
+The first five libraries are being installed with "apt-get" and the last two are installed through Deken (In Pd got to Help -> Find externals and type these two names -one at a time-, the highlighted version(s) is good for your system).

 Pd-0.48.0 or higher (latest at the time or writing) is required.